osaroo3/battleships-game-ci-project3/README.md

 ## Unfixed Bugs

 - The validation statement when a wrong value is entered prints twice.
+- Sometimes the number of ships randomly generated for player and computer is not always 4 as expected.

 ## Libraries and Programs Used

+- Random: for generating random number.
 - Github: To Store Repository
 - Codeanywhere: To Create the Python file.
 - Google Chrome Dev Tools: For testing.